 Make sure you’re covered

 If you’re slightly prone to breaking or losing your phone, then it might be a good idea to have a look into gadget insurance that includes 24 hour replacement.
-With suitable gadget insurance in place, even if your beloved gadgets are lost, stolen, or broken, you won’t have to be without them for too long.
+With suitable gadget insurance in place, even if your beloved gadgets are stolen or damaged, you won’t have to be without them for too long.